 Why we love Poolesville, MD

-When we planned the development of Brightwell Crossing, the Kettler Forlines Homes team chose a parcel of land in Poolesville, MD, where we began building in 2011.
+When we planned the development of Brightwell Crossing, the Kettler Forlines Homes team chose a parcel of land for new homes in Poolesville, MD, where we began building in 2011.
 It’s a scenic space among some of the most pastoral landscapes in Montgomery County.
 But it wasn’t just for the nice view.
-Here are more reasons why we love Pooloesville, MD.
+Here are more reasons why we love Poolesville, MD.

 Extra credit for A+ schools.

 If you were to survey the parents of Poolesville students, you’d find quite a few who chose to live in this town because of the quality of the Poolesville School District.

 Poolesville’s reputation for outstanding schools has spread beyond our area.
 Poolesville High School is rated as one of the best in the country!
 U.S. News & World Report ranked it as #119 in the entire United States, out of 17,857 high schools.
 PHS also earned the #2 spot for Best High Schools in Maryland, #4 in DC Metro, #38 among Magnet High Schools, and #80 in STEM Schools.

 Poolesville Elementary and Middle Schools have also earned accolades for quality education, so from pre-K to high school graduation, this school district earns an A+.

 The town of Poolesville is 27 miles northwest of DC.
 You have a variety of routes to get from your home here to your job in the DC Metro area.
 We have a video of homeowners who talk about the pleasant drive.